 • USE : Hike

-• DISTANCE : 6 Miles (loop)
+• DISTANCE : 6 miles (one-way)

 • TIME : 6 hours (one-way)

-• RECOMMENDED SEASON : Mid spring through fall (though there is good skiing and snowshoeing on the ridges in winter).
+• RECOMMENDED SEASON : Mid-spring through fall (though there is good skiing and snowshoeing on the ridges in winter).
 Beware avalanche areas.

 • TRAIL MANAGEMENT AGENCY : US Forest Service; Cross Trail portion by City and Borough of Sitka